 \subsection{Deep Generative model}

-\paragraph{Wasserstein-2 scores:} We use empirical distribution with 11000 samples that are obtained by sampling from the generative model and the empirical test set distribution respectively, then we compute discrete Wasserstein-2 distance via linear programming. \paragraph{FID scores: } We use 10000 samples from the generative model and all test set images to compute FID score~\cite{heusel2017gans}.
+\paragraph{Wasserstein-2 scores:} We use empirical distribution with 11000 samples that are obtained by sampling from the generative model and the empirical test set distribution respectively, then we compute discrete Wasserstein-2 distance via linear programming. \paragraph{FID scores: } We use 11000 samples from the generative model and all test set images to compute the FID score~\cite{heusel2017gans}.

 \paragraph{Parameter settings: } We chose a learning rate equal to $0.0005$, batch size equal to $100$, number of epochs in MNIST equal to $100$, number of epochs in CelebA equal to $25$, number of epochs in CIFAR10 equal to $50$.
 For $d=SW_2$ we use the number of projections $L=1000$ on MNIST and $L=100$ on CIFAR10 and CelebA.
-For $d=W_2^\tau$, we use $\tau=1$ for MNIST, $\tau=50$ for CIFAR10, $\tau=40$ for CelebA.
-For the eBoMb-OT, we choose the best setting for $\lambda \in \{1,2,3,4,5,10,20,30,40,50,60,70,80 \}$ \paragraph{Neural network architectures: } We use the MLP for the generative model on the MNIST dataset, while CNNs are used on the CelebA dataset.
+For $d=W_2^\epsilon$, we use $\epsilon=1$ for MNIST, $\epsilon=50$ for CIFAR10, $\epsilon=40$ for CelebA.
+For the entropic regularized version of BoMb-OT, we choose the best setting for $\lambda \in \{1,2,3,4,5,10,20,30,40,50,60,70,80 \}$ \paragraph{Neural network architectures: } We use the MLP for the generative model on the MNIST dataset, while CNNs are used on the CelebA dataset.